Francisco Pizarro: Death

-In Lima, on 26 June 1541 "a group of 20 heavily armed supporters of Diego de Almagro II "el mozo" stormed Pizarro's palace, assassinating him and then forcing the terrified city council to appoint young Almagro as the new governor of Peru", according to Burkholder and Johnson.
+In Lima, on 26 June 1541 "a group of 20 heavily armed supporters of Diego de Almagro II "el mozo" stormed Pizarro's palace, assassinating him and then forcing the terrified city council to appoint young Almagro as the new governor of Peru".
 "Most of Pizarro's guests fled, but a few fought the intruders, numbered variously between seven and 25.
 While Pizarro struggled to buckle on his breastplate, his defenders, including his half-brother Martín de Alcántara, were killed".
 For his part, Pizarro killed two attackers and ran through a third.
-While trying to pull out his sword, he was stabbed in the throat, then fell to the floor where he was stabbed many times."
-He died moments after.
-Diego de Almagro the younger was caught and executed the following year after losing the battle of Chupas.
+A contemporary chronicler, Agustín de Zárate, wrote that Pizarro fought until "he was too exhausted to brandish his sword" and then was struck fatally in the throat.
+When he fell to the ground he reportedly drew a cross on the floor with his blood and kissed it before dying.
+A modern forensic examination of his remains indicated that Pizarro had been savagely attacked with multiple stab wounds to his head and neck as well as defensive wounds to his hands and arms.